scriptjumper/ariscu-assessment-angularjs-todo-app/README.md

 }
 ```

-Open the `.gitignore` file and update add the code below:
+Open the `.gitignore` file and add the code below:

 ```
 # Logs